 What do the Amish make and sell?

-They produce a variety of goods including quilts, rugs, baked goods, candy, furniture, toys, baskets, eggs, homegrown fruits & vegetables, jams, woodworking, leather, limber, iron works and more.
+They produce a variety of goods including quilts, rugs, baked goods, jams, candy, furniture, baskets, woodworking, toys, eggs, homegrown fruits & vegetables, leather, lumber, iron works, and more.

 Where are the Amish shops?

-We have a wonderful map that designates much of what you will need to ensure your visit with us is pleasant and fulfilling.
+We have a wonderful map, either online or in print that designates much of what you will need to ensure your visit is pleasant and fulfilling.
 These maps may be picked up at any of the businesses listed on this site as you enter our area.
 There is not one "Amish Store" like something you may find in Ohio or Pennsylvania.
-These are all small, individual shops with small, sometimes handmade signs designating what they sell or denoting when they are Open/Closed
+These are all small, individual shops with small, sometimes handmade signs designating what they sell or denoting when they are Open/Closed.

-The majority of New York's Amish Trail is located in the Enchanted Mountains of Cattaraugus County and others in to the Chautauqua-Allegheny Region of Western New York.
+The majority of New York's Amish Trail is located in the Enchanted Mountains of Western New York State (Cattaraugus County) and others in to the Chautauqua-Allegheny Region of Western New York.